-Clothing can be one of the most time-consuming elements of packing.
-The important thing is to save as much space as possible with clothes because excess clothing can take up most of the moving truck if you’re not careful.
+Clothing can be one of the most time-consuming elements of packing, especially if you still need to declutter your closet fully.
+The important thing is to save as much space as possible when packing clothing for a move because leftover pieces can take up most of the moving truck if you’re not careful.

 - Pack hanging clothing in garbage bags by cutting a hole on top of the bag then placing the garbage bag over a grouping of hangers.

-- Roll clothing instead of folding to save space.
+- Roll clothing instead of folding it to save space.

 12. Label and take photos of furniture parts and accessories.

 Take the extra time to protect larger pieces of furniture before you move.
 Remove and secure all drawers and doors beforehand.
 Also, label cables, drawers, doors, and anything you need to remove so you know where it goes when you put it back together.
-Put screws and bolts into plastic bags and tape these to the back of the furniture.
+Put screws and bolts into plastic bags and tape these to the back of the furniture for safekeeping.

 13. Use wool string to open boxes easier.

-Create a pull tab that you can use to open moving boxes without scissors or box cutters.
-Simply place a piece of wool string on the center of the closed box flaps, leaving excess on the sides.
+Here’s a hack for how to open your moving boxes without a knife, box cutter, or a pair of scissors: Create a pull tab with wool string during the packing process.
+Place a piece of wool string on the center of the closed box flaps, leaving excess on the sides.
 Tape over the string and seal the box with moving tape, but be sure there is a small piece of string left not taped on the end.

 14. Don’t pack these items with other household belongings.

-Consider what should not be packed in the moving truck.
-Some things can be hazardous during the moving process, so it is best to move them separately or dispose of them before moving.
+We’ve discussed what to pack first when moving, how to pack a moving truck and other helpful packing tips.
+But have you considered what should not be packed in the moving truck?
+Some things can be hazardous during the moving process, so it is best to move them separately or possibly even dispose of them before moving.

-Tools, painting equipment and cleaning chemicals should be packed together in clearly marked boxes.
-You may want to use plastic totes to prevent messy or dangerous leaks.
+Tools, painting equipment, and cleaning chemicals should be packed together in clearly marked boxes.
+Use plastic totes to prevent messy or dangerous leaks.
 Pack bottles and medications together and keep them separate from other belongings.